 You also may hear the term "deep transcranial magnetic stimulation" or "deep TMS."
 The difference between rTMS and deep TMS has to do with the type of coil used.
 The deep TMS coil stimulates deeper and wider areas of the brain, compared with rTMS.
 Deep TMS coils have been FDA-approved for OCD and to stop smoking.

 Although the biology of why TMS works isn't completely understood, the stimulation appears to affect how the brain is working.
 It seems to ease depression symptoms and improve mood.

 There are different ways to perform TMS.
 Methods may change as experts learn more about the most effective ways to perform treatments.

 Why it's done

-Depression is a treatable condition, but for some people, standard treatments aren't effective.
-Repetitive TMS is typically used when standard treatments such as medications and talk therapy (psychotherapy) don't work.
+Depression is a treatable condition.
+But for some people, standard treatments aren't effective.
+Repetitive TMS may be used when standard treatments such as medicines, and talk therapy, known as psychotherapy, don't work.